The Spoils of Poynton: Adaptations

 In 1970, the BBC produced a highly regarded 4-part television program based on the book, starring Gemma Jones and Ian Ogilvy.
 This was broadcast in the U.S. by PBS in 1971 as part of the first season of Masterpiece Theatre.
 It has survived intact and can easily be found online.
 It was distributed onto DVD by Acorn Media, although the release is now difficult to find.

+In the 1970s Ned Sherrin of Virgin Films unsuccessfully tried to raise finance for a film version of the novel.

 Cultural references

 In the 2004 Booker Prize–winning novel The Line of Beauty, written by Alan Hollinghurst, two of the main characters attempt to get financing for a film production of the story; this plot point is also included in the 2006 three-part BBC Two serial of the same name, adapted for television by Andrew Davies.

 In the novel In a Summer Season by Elizabeth Taylor (novelist), the character of Kate Heron fondly recalls reading The Spoils of Poynton with her late husband and friends Charles and Dorothea.
 They called Lady Asperley, a mutual friend, The Spoils of Poynton because her obsession with objects reminded them of Mrs. Gereth.

 In the novel Mystery by Peter Straub, the character of teacher Dennis Handley describes "...his greatest bookfinding coup, the discovery of a typed manuscript of 'The Spoils of Poynton'".
 Handley describes how James dictated the novel, in part, to typist William McAlpine, and how he, Handley, couldn’t prove this was THE original manuscript, but he didn’t need to do so; he knew what he had.
 His telling of this story is spoiled when his audience, student Tom Pasmore, appears to not listen, instead steering the conversation to discussion of a local murder.

+Donna Leon: "Beastly Things", Chapter 22.